NakhlehLab/Phylovar/README.md

      python indexer.py
      ```
      This will output the csv file (e.g. `index.csv`)
+   - #### Prepare the list of cell names
+     Along with the mpileup file, SCIPhi takes as input a list of cell names with their labels. > run SCIPhI using the cell names provided in cellNames.txt (same order as in the mpileup file).
+Note that cellNames.txt is a tab delimited file with the cell name in the first column and a cell type identifier in the second column.
+The cell type can be either CT (tumor cell), CN (control normal cell), or BN (control bulk normal)
 2. ### Running Phylovar on TNBC data
 ## Contact
 If you have any questions, please contact edrisi@rice.edu or edrisi.rice@gmail.com